VanceCole/popout-closer/README.md

 - Or pass an array of window types you want to be closed

 # Example Macros
+If you only want players to have windows closed:

 ```js
 // Request players close all windows
 game.socket.emit('module.popout-closer', { targets: 'all' })